 The staff and students response to any emergency/disaster is based on an understanding of the nature of the emergency/disaster, the potential hazards, the likely response services and knowledge of what individuals and groups should do to increase their chances of survival and recovery.
-Immediate action responses may include: Drop cover and hold, Shelter in place, Lock down, Campus Evacuation, Off Campus Evacuation, and/or All Clear.
+Immediate action responses may include: Drop cover and hold, Shelter in place, Attention, Soft Lockdown or Hard Lockdown immediately in effect, Campus Evacuation, Off Campus Evacuation, and/or All Clear.